Tomki2258/GPU-switch-ASUS/README.md

-## Easy script created to let users easily switch their GPU in ASUS laptops with dedicatedGPUs
+## Simple script created to let users easily switch their GPU in ASUS laptops with dedicatedGPUs

 **supergfxctl** packpage is required to use